 • Recursor Timeout: Specify a timeout for the BOSH DNS server to contact any connected recursor addresses.
 The time limit includes dialing, writing, and reading from the recursor.
 If any of these actions exceeds the time limit, the action fails.

 • Handlers: Specify recursor addresses that apply to specific domains.
 For example, you can use handlers to forward all requests to a domain to a private DNS for resolution.
-For more information about using handlers, see Additional Handlers in Native DNS Support in the BOSH documentation.
+For more information about using handlers, see Additional handlers in Native DNS Support in the BOSH documentation.

 To add excluded recursors, a recursor timeout, or handlers to the BOSH DNS release:

-1. Select BOSH DNS Config.
+1. Click BOSH DNS Config.

 2. (Optional) In Excluded Recursors, enter a list of prohibited recursor addresses.